 If you have recently purchased the best digital camera, perform regular maintenance on it, and have been trying to get some good shots during daylight hours, you may have run into the issue of glare and how it impacts the camera’s LCD display.
 How to minimize glare on a digital camera display?
-Keep reading to find out.
+A quick way to minimize or remove glare is by positioning yourself in the shade.
+Locate a tree or structure to stand beneath while capturing your digital photos.
+Another option is to use an umbrella to achieve a similar glare-reducing effect.

 Glare is when sunlight is so bright and obtrusive that it becomes difficult to see anything at all.